Life As a Physical Therapist Aide

 - Patient record maintenance software

-How to Become a Physical Therapist Aide
+How do I Become a Physical Therapist Aide?

-Physical Therapist Aides Sector
+Where Physical Therapist Aides Are Employed

 Those who work as a Physical Therapist Aide sometimes switch careers to one of these choices: